mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 197 - Gratuitous Context/readme.md

 *This is a nice way to mark 'your' classes and objects*

-> TL;DR: Don prefix or suffix your names with irrelevant information
+> TL;DR: Don't prefix or suffix your names with irrelevant information

 # Problems